e-j-w/ChartOfNuclides/README.md

 ## Quick installation

-Prebuilt releases are available for desktop Linux (via Flatpak) and Windows 10+ (experimental).
+Prebuilt binaries are available for desktop Linux (via Flatpak) and Windows 10+ (experimental).
 Go to the [releases](https://github.com/e-j-w/ChartOfNuclides/releases) page and follow the installation instructions there.

 ## Using the program